These Triple Ginger Cookies are crispy, chewy, and absolutely irresistible! Go ahead and indulge, the recipe makes only six cookies – so no leftovers.

-- 1 tablespoon Molasses, dark, not blackstrap molasses
+- 1 tablespoon (15 grams) Dark Molasses, not blackstrap molasses

 - In a small bowl, whisk together the flour, baking powder, baking soda, ground ginger, cinnamon, and salt.
 Set aside.

-- Let cookies cool on the pan 3 minutes before transferring to a wire rack to cool completely.
+- Cool cookies on the pan for a few minutes before transferring them to a wire rack to cool completely.

-To Measure The Egg: Crack an egg into a small bowl, beat with a fork just until blended about 30 seconds and measure out 1 tablespoon of egg.
-Store leftover egg refrigerated in a sealed container for up to 24 hours.
+To Measure The Egg: Crack an egg into a small bowl, beat with a fork just until blended about 30 seconds, and measure out 1 tablespoon of egg.
+Store any leftover egg refrigerated in a sealed container for up to 24 hours.

 Amount Per Serving: Calories: 94Total Fat: 3.2gSaturated Fat: 1.9gCholesterol: 17mgSodium: 43mgCarbohydrates: 15.7gFiber: 0.9gSugar: 8.8gProtein: 1.4g